Working with Partners

-Signed jointly by the Police, the Crown Prosecution Service, English Heritage, now Historic England, and a growing number of local authorities, community safety partnerships and National Park Authorities, it is an agreement to work in partnership with each other to prevent and solve crimes against historic places.
+Signed jointly by the National Police Chiefs' Council (NPCC), the Crown Prosecution Service, Historic England and a growing number of local authorities, community safety partnerships and National Park Authorities.
+It is an agreement to work in partnership with each other to prevent and solve crimes against historic places.

 Read the MOU: